ices-tools-dev/FisheriesAdvice/README.md

 * Status: TBD

 Figure 7.
 Kobe-plots of Celtic Seas stocks by category (demersal, pelagic, elasmobranch, Nephrops).
 (Left) Relative fishing pressure (F/Fmsy) and biomass (SSB/Btrig) for stocks, which have SSB and F related against reference points (msy where available, otherwise pa or qualitative.
 Stocks in the green region are exploited below Fmsy and have an SSB that is above Btrigger.
 (Right) Stocks of unknown status in relation to reference points.
 The size of each bubble corresponds to the landings in 2013.
 (CURRENTLY DOES NOT INCLUDE ALL CELTIC SEAS STOCKS)

+* Try to combine figures 7 and 8.
+* Blue should be grey in figure 8

 * Notes:
     + ACOM sub-group does not like the use of stock codes.